ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

    cp /etc/nprobe/nprobe.conf.ntopng.sample /etc/nprobe/nprobe.conf
    systemctl restart nprobe

-Please note that the sample configuration for nProbe assumes that a NetFlow probe is delivering NetFlow to nProbe on port 6363.
+Please note that the sample configuration for nProbe assumes that a NetFlow exporter is delivering NetFlow to nProbe on port 6363.
 In this case nProbe acts as a proxy, collecting NetFlow and delivering flows to ntopng over ZMQ.
 If you need to process live traffic on a physical interface, the interface name should be set in place of :code:`-i=none` and :code:`--collector-port=6363` should be commented out.